 Debra took hiatus from performing to explore the “other side of the table.”
 As a talent manager and at Creative Artists Agency, under world-famous super-agent Michael Ovitz, she helped to guide the careers of such actors as Donald Sutherland, Patrick Dempsey, Halle Berry, Alyssa Milano, and Antonio Banderas.
 Having been yelled at by some of the most powerful players in Hollywood, she decided that performing was just as difficult, but a lot more fun.

-Debra is a Certified Bulletproof coach, studying in a year-long program with the Bulletproof Executive Certified Coach Training Program with Dave Asprey & Dr, Mark Atkinson.
+Debra is a Certified Bulletproof Human Potential Coach, studying in a year-long program with the Bulletproof Certified Coach Training Program with Dave Asprey & Dr. Mark Atkinson.
 As a coach, Debra specializes in helping actors & creative types find a healthy lifestyle balance while maintaining an exciting, satisfying creative career (it can be done!)

-Her diverse career has also included work as a director, producer, professor, disc jockey, law intern, arranger, choir director, radio producer, writer, announcer, teacher, coach, housewife, last but exhaustingly not least, mom.
-She plays the guitar, harp and piano and spends any free-time (ha!) dabbling in cooking, aromatherapy, yoga, interior decorating, and chocolate.
-She lives in San Diego with her three children & black lab.
+Her diverse career has also included work as an award-winning actor, director, producer, professor, best-selling author, disc jockey, law intern, arranger, choir director, radio producer, announcer, teacher, coach, housewife, last but exhaustingly not least, mom.
+She plays the guitar, harp, and piano and spends any free-time (ha!) dabbling in cooking, aromatherapy, yoga, interior decorating, and chocolate.
+She lives in San Diego with her three children, black Lab & Bernedoodle.

 She co-hosts The Upgraded Woman Podcast with Lane Kennedy found on iTunes and UpgradedWoman.com.